LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. On the **Basic Information tab** of the lab profile Edit page, check **Has IDL Content**.
 1. Click **Save**.

-If you have a virtualization lab that already has instructions (a lab with instructions that were written for the legacy client), you can enable the IDL v2 Client experience by performing the following steps:
+If you have a virtualization lab that already has instructions (a lab with instructions that were written for the legacy client), you can enable the IDLx Client experience by performing the following steps:

 1. Navigate to your lab profile in Lab on Demand.
 1. Click **Upgrade** next to "Has IDL Content: Version 1" in the lab profile details.